Base effect, recovery boosts India's engineering goods exports in April: EEPC India

-New Delhi, May 22 (IANS) India's engineering goods exports to 23 key markets, including the US, China and Germany recorded positive year-on-year growth in April 2021, EEPC India said on Saturday.
+New Delhi: India's engineering goods exports to 23 key markets, including the US, China and Germany recorded positive year-on-year growth in April 2021, EEPC India said on Saturday.

 According to the council, overall merchandise trade from the country surged primarily on account of base effect.